noise-lab/censorship-course/docs/activities/measurement.md

 ## Part 2: Country Reports

+Next, see what types of conclusions can be drawn from this data, in the form of reports.

 1. Visit the [OONI Country Reports](https://explorer.ooni.org/countries/) and select a country from the list of countries.
 2. Explore the report for the country that you selected.
 What can you learn